azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 ## Deliverable
 Going through the data and insights shared earlier, there are several possible avenues that mrketing can pursue to convice casual riders to subscribe for an annual membership.

 1. Focus on marketing annual memberships to casual riders during May, June, and July, when their numbers peak.
 This could include anything from promotion discounts (e.g. buy 1 year membership, get 1 month free), or possibly referal programs, to increase ridership during peak months.
+In addition, offering weekday discount prices might incentivise casual riders to ride during the weekday, allowing marketing campaigns to have a greater impact throughout the week.

 2.